 Once dry feel free to paint them using puffy paint or glitter paint.
 Or make it really easy on yourself and just personalize it with a Sharpie pen! (they have cool silver sharpies that would really look nice!)

-Be sure and check out your local dollar store for cheap cinnamon.
-Usually you can find a big bottle for a dollar.
+Be sure and check out your local dollar store for cheap cinnamon, OR grab some bulk at Costco or Amazon.

 |Gift tag added to my Apple/Pear butter|